xpack/xpm-liquid-ts/README.md

 with the code used to perform the Liquid substitutions when parsing the xpm `package.json` file.

-Note: Compatibility with CommonJS is required until VS Code extensions will be updated to import ES6 modules.
+Note: Compatibility with legacy CommonJS is required until VS Code extensions will be updated to import ES6 modules.

 The project is open-source and hosted on GitHub as [xpack/xpm-liquid-ts](https://github.com/xpack/xpm-liquid-ts.git).